capactio/capact/docs/tutorial/rocketchat-installation/README.md

 ###  Prerequisites

-* EKS cluster with a fresh Voltron installation.
-See the [installation tutorial](../eks-installation/README.md).
+* Voltron cluster installed, for example on [AWS EKS](../eks-installation/README.md).See also [GCP cluster installation guide](../voltron-installation/README.md).

 All actions need to be run from the bastion host.
 It requires: